Search

 The hepatitis C virus is spread primarily by exposure to blood.

 Hepatitis C has been transmitted between sex partners.
 It has also been transmitted, although rarely, among household members, possibly because of frequent physical contact with small cuts or skin rashes.
-An infected mother can pass HCV to her child at birth.
+An infected mother can pass the virus to her child at birth.

-There is no evidence that hepatitis C virus is spread by casual contact.
-Sneezing, coughing, kissing, and hugging do not pose the risk for hepatitis C. In addition, there is no evidence that hepatitis C virus is spread by food or water.
+There is no evidence that the hepatitis C virus is spread by casual contact.
+Sneezing, coughing, kissing, and hugging do not pose a risk for hepatitis C. In addition, there is no evidence that the hepatitis C virus is spread by food or water.

 The hepatitis C virus can survive on surfaces outside the body for up to 3 weeks.